 Whether its a better night's sleep, a more comfortable place to rest or relief from the symptoms of back pain, injury or ailment, an adjustable bed from Flex-a-bed will fit your body perfectly with the touch of a button.

 Thinking of buying a new mattress?
-There a lot of choices available out there.
-Different sizes, thicknesses, styles and materials - and how do you know which one is right for you?
+There are many different choices.
+Different sizes, thicknesses, styles and materials.
+And how do you know which one is right for you?
 Use this quick buyer's guide to help point you in the right direction.
 The most popular varieties will be discussed to help you find the right bed for your budget and comfort.

 How to Tell If You Need a New Mattress: